Medication Aide Program

 As of 07/05/2023, medication aides and applicants for a medication aide permit will apply via Texas Unified License Information Portal (TULIP), a web-based licensure system designed specifically for licensed long-term care providers and licensees.
 TULIP will allow medication aides to complete all permit and application functions online.
 For assistance with using TULIP, see user guide link on the TULIP landing page.

-Log into TULIP account to create applicant registration, login and password reset here.
+Log into TULIP account to create applicant registration, login and reset password.

 Medication aide permitting activities conducted by the Credentialing Unit include: